 Examinations are an important part of school life, which happen throughout the school year.

-When our internal exam timetables are finalised, we send home personal exam information with students which will give them all the information they need to get to the right exam at the right time.
+When individual exam timetables are finalised, we send home personal exam information with students, which will give them all the information they need to get to the right exam at the right time.
 In addition we make available our summary timetables for external exams on this website.
 However, students and parents should refer to students’ personal exam information for precise details.

 Exam results are published on the following dates:

 - A Level: Thursday 15 August 2019, available from the Sixth Form Centre from 8.00am

 - GCSE: Thursday 22 August 2019, available from the Sixth Form Centre from 9.00am

 Students are responsible for making arrangements for receiving their results.
 This can be done in one of three ways: